-Like many other pharmaceutical companies, we employ an outside contractor to facilitate our distribution efforts.
+Like many other pharmaceutical companies, we employ an outside third party logistics contractor to facilitate our distribution efforts.
 Since August 2002, Specialty Pharmaceutical Services, or SPS, (formerly CORD Logistics, Inc.) has exclusively handled all aspects of our product logistics efforts, including warehousing, shipping, customer billing and collections.
-A division of Cardinal, SPS is located just outside of Nashville, Tennessee, and has a well-established infrastructure.
-We maintain ownership of finished products until their sale to our customers.
+A division of Cardinal, SPS is located just outside of Nashville, Tennessee, with more than 325,000 square feet of space and a well-established infrastructure.
+We maintain ownership of our finished products until their sale to our customers.